Sick leave and employment

 No later than week 91, you apply for a WIA benefit.
 The UWV then assesses whether employer and employee have done enough for reintegration.
 Shortcomings can result in a salary sanction for the employer.

-During the first two years of illness, you are entitled to continued salary payment.
-However, this right is not unconditional.
+During the first two years of sick leave, you are in principle entitled to continued salary payment.
+However, this right is not unconditional: the law provides for various situations in which the employer may suspend or stop salary payments.

 What are you entitled to?